obiba/opal-doc/web-user-guide/projects/datasource-types.rst

 MongoDB Datasource
 ~~~~~~~~~~~~~~~~~~

-MongoDB is the most versatile datasource type with Opal SQL datasource.
+MongoDB is the most versatile datasource type and is the recommended one for replacing deprecated Opal SQL datasources.

 Other Server Based Datasources
 ------------------------------